Monique D. Hayes

 Trelvis D. Randolph

 He also serves as the General Counsel of the Miami-Dade Branch of the NAACP and is an elected member of the American Board of Trial Advocates (ABOTA).
-He has been a member of the Board of Directors of SAVE for several years and is also active with the local ACLU, as well as the National African American Insurance Association (NAAIA).
+He has been a member of the Board of Directors of SAVE for several years and is also active with the local ACLU, as well as serving on the Executive Board of the Florida Chapter of the National African American Insurance Association (NAAIA).
 Trelvis Randolph has proudly served the United States of America as an infantry soldier in the United States Army, as well as the Tennessee Army National Guard.
 He is a member of Phi Beta Sigma Fraternity, Inc.